 I look forward to seeing your interpretations!

 The picture has to be taken between 12:01 PM today and 11 AM next Monday.
 This isn’t a curate your photos project.
 This is a get your butt off the couch (unless you are taking your picture from the couch) and take pictures challenge.

 You can send your images to either firstname.lastname@example.org OR you may text them to my Pixel 5.

-That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing our idea of PASSION in this place that has caused more than its fair share of suffering the next Monday.
+That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing your idea of HISTORY in this place that definitely records my daily minutiae next Monday.